Project Insights Report

 The Skills Bridge project aims to overcome barriers to upskilling faced by SMEs.
 By developing and testing the Skills Bridge platform and its curated training content, the goal is to build knowledge about what works to address SMEs’ upskilling needs.

-Bringing stakeholders from different sectors, industries, locations, etc., fosters collaboration and creates synergy, which can lead to economies of scale and inform development of an evidence-based model that is cost-effective and scalable.
-It also allows for discovery of what is unique to some sectors and industries, as well as what is shared among SMEs.
+Bringing stakeholders together from different sectors, industries and locations fosters collaboration and creates synergies, which can lead to economies of scale and can inform development of an evidence-based model that is cost-effective and scalable.
+It also allows SMEs to discover what is unique to some sectors and industries, as well as what is shared between SMEs.

 What’s Next

-Building on learnings achieved in this project and through leveraging technology to drive change in the skills and employment ecosystem, FSC would like to increase the value and scale of the Skills Bridge LMS solution.
-A greater volume and variety of content will be curated and made accessible to SMEs within the LMS platform.
+The Future Skills Centre would like to increase the value and scale of the Skills Bridge tool by building on learnings from this project and by leveraging technology to drive change in the skills and employment ecosystem.
+A greater volume and variety of content will be curated and made accessible to SMEs within the learning management system platform.
 In addition, OCC will onboard selected partners and industry experts to deliver a scalable digital platform that will resonate with SMEs to help reduce fragmentation and break down training silos.

-Through continued evaluation and application of feedback, OCC Skills Bridge will provide insights on and solutions to trends and skills needs, and provide an integrated framework to serve labour market training requirements and help close the skills gap.
-In addition to meeting training needs, it will also provide multiple support pillars to SMEs through the Magnet platform, including access to talent and business support resources, such as information on grants, etc.
+Through continued evaluation and application of feedback, Skills Bridge will provide insights on trends and solutions to skills needs.
+It will provide an integrated framework to serve labour market training requirements and help close the skills gap.
+In addition to meeting training needs, it will also seek to provide multiple support pillars to SMEs through the Magnet Platform, including access to talent and business support resources, such as information on grants, etc.

-Options to serve under-represented demographics, such as newcomers and immigrants, Indigenous communities and Black youth, will be explored.
-Resources will be offered for employees looking to transition careers or upskill, and for new entrants to the workforce.
-There will also be continued focus on training resources that (1) promote diverse and inclusive hiring practices, and (2) expand offerings for training pertaining to the digital and connected world of work, the decarbonized economy, regulatory and professional requirements and governance.
+Options to serve underrepresented demographics such as newcomers and immigrants, Indigenous communities and Black youth will be explored.
+The expanded platform will offer resources for employees looking to transition careers or upskill and for new entrants to the workforce.
+It will also continue to focus on training resources that promote diverse and inclusive hiring practices, and expand training offerings pertaining to the digital and connected world of work, decarbonized economy, regulatory and professional requirements and governance.
 OCC Skills Bridge’s online course catalogue will be enhanced to better address the 13 skill areas identified in the original project.
-Revenue sharing models, custom content creation, and purchase of existing training content will also be explored.
+Revenue sharing models, custom content creation and purchase of existing training content will also be explored.

 Have questions about our work?
 Do you need access to a report in English or French?
 Please contact communications@fsc-ccf.ca.